Part Two: The Traditions

 IMS, established in 1975 in rural Massachusetts, pioneered long-form silent retreats in America.
 The three-month residential retreats, modelled on Burmese monastery practice, include the most rigorous meal discipline of any American Buddhist centre.

 IMS meals are offered as dana, prepared by staff and volunteers as practice, served freely to all participants.
 This transforms food from commodity to gift.
 The meals become opportunity to practise gratitude rather than entitlement.
 You did not earn this food.
 You did not pay for this food.
 It was given.
-The proper response is appreciation.
+The proper somatic response is appreciation : a body softened in receiving rather than armoured in transaction.

 Gampo Abbey: Tibetan Buddhism in Nova Scotia